jczsong/SCRUM-MASTER/WORKFLOW.md

 1. thou shall always commit to clear before the master
 7. only do bugfixes & documentation in rel branches
 8. use tags to demarcate rel versions in master branch
+9. almost the same as a rel branch but works off prev rel version